asevillasastre/Carcassonne/README.md

 - Other related projects can be found [here](https://github.com/asevillasastre/Carcassonne/tree/main/other-carcassonne-projects).

 ### Roadpam
 I'm working on adding an interface and punctuation rules.
+In the future it would be great to work with AI on this.

 ### Author
 Antonio Sevilla Sastre